 Security tools can either be deployed on cloud or on-premise environments.
 However, automating workflows across the tools deployed in different environments without raising the cyber risk level becomes a complex task for security teams.
-Advanced SOAR platforms with cyber fusion capabilities can facilitate complex orchestration across different environments including on-premise and cloud without having the security team expose their firewall to external traffic.
+An advanced SOAR platform with cyber fusion capabilities can facilitate complex orchestration across different environments including on-premise and cloud without having the security team expose their firewall to external traffic.
 Cyber fusion facilitates multi-environment orchestration that provides the flexibility and scalability required to connect all the security processes across an organization.
-This capability allows security teams to monitor and manage all their environments on a single platform.
+This SOAR capability allows security teams to monitor and manage all their environments on a single platform.

 Machine-to-Human-to-Machine Orchestration (M2H2M)